 Whatever you call it, It is formed by working multiple stitches into one stitch, then decreasing the same number of stitches.

-The look is kind of puffy and full of texture.
-It's almost like a bobble, though a bobble is typically made in a different way and usually stands out from the knit fabric a little more prominently than Trinity Stitch does.
+The look is puffy and full of texture.
+It's almost like a bobble, though a bobble is typically made differently and usually stands out from the knit fabric a little more prominently than Trinity Stitch does.

 The stitch pattern is pretty dense and uses a lot of yarn.